-Many soft trunks come in standard black but if you want your trunk to stand out in a crowd, and you’re not so enthusiastic about tying an old pair of interestingly colored socks on the trunk handle, you may want to consider buying a bright colored trunk.
+Many soft trunks come in standard black but if you want your trunk to stand out in a crowd, and you’re not so enthusiastic about tying an old pair of interestingly colored socks on the trunk handle, you may want to consider buying a brightly colored trunk.

 Size and Quality

 here may be a tendency to sometimes go for the biggest trunk available but take into account that as trunks get bigger than the standard 42 inch, quality can become an issue.
-The equation is simple, the more your trunk has to carry, the stronger it needs to be so make sure that if you’re going for a jumbo size, the trunk has the quality to match it.
+The equation is simple, the more your trunk has to carry, the stronger it needs to be so.
+Make sure that if you’re going for a jumbo size, the trunk has the quality to match it.

 Selecting your Soft Trunk: Main Takeaways

 - If you’re travelling by air, stick with a 36 inch trunk or smaller.